HavinChung/COMP_2113_Group_Project/README.md

 __HP system:__
 - Start with 20 HP
-- Wrong answer or Exceed time limits deduct 5 HP (Score: -20 points)
+- Wrong answer deduct 5 HP
 - If HP get to 0 start from town and redo the round you failed

 __Items:__
-1) Skip question (replace one with another question)
-2) Healing potion (Heal 5 HP)
+1) Healing potion (Heal 5 HP)

 __Every round you have two choices: (need to be done in 1.5 mins)__
 1) Answer questions
 2) Use item

 __Town:__
-1) Heal to 20 HP for Free
-2) Buy item
+1) Buy item
-3) Save progress
+2) Save progress

 __Rewards:__
 1) Well done trophy
-2) Score

 ## File Content:
 - cpp file for main menu and main game